chmduquesne/chmd.fr/lighttpd-external-auth.chmd.fr/index.md

    redirects unauthenticated users to the page `/login.php`.
 For now, we will follow these defaults.
 We will first copy the file [magnet.php](https://git.chmd.fr/?p=lighttpd-external-auth;a=blob_plain;f=magnet.php) to the document-root.

-5. We now edit `login.php`, the page that actually performs the login.
+Then, we edit `login.php`, the page that actually performs the login.

         <?php
         // We need the functions in the script 'magnet.php', that we installed